ScalefreeCOM/datavault4dbt-snowflake-demo/README.md

     To fill out the placeholder, check the [official dbt documentation](https://docs.getdbt.com/reference/warehouse-setups/snowflake-setup#authentication-methods) to find the right authentication method to connect to your Snowflake instance.
 6. Execute `dbt debug` and ensure that all checks are passed to verify that the connection is established correctly.
 7. Execute `dbt build` and watch the entire Data Vault model coming to life within your own database!

+Sidenote: On execution dbt will attempt to create multiple schemas in your target database, as defined in the `dbt_project.yml`.
+If this is not desired you can safely remove the `models:`-block, found at the end of the `dbt_project.yml`.